APHA-CSU/btb-phylo/ViewBovineDataFlow.md

 In this stage submissions that are not of suffecient quality to be included in phylogeny for ViewBovine are removed.
 The filtering stage reads in the `deduped_wgs.csv` and outputs a csv of the same format, `passed_wgs.csv`, containing only submissions that have passed the filter.

 Filtering is based on metadata in the columns of `deduped_wgs.csv`.
+It also involves simply removing some predefined outlier samples.

 The below Venn diagram illustrates how the resulting datasets relate to eachother.
 Notice that "filtered samples" (`passed_wgs.csv`) is a subset of "deduplicated samples" (`deduped_wgs.csv`) which is itself a subset of "all samples" (`all_wgs_samples.csv`).